Lydia Bannister, Swing & Dance Captain, Andrew Lloyd Webber’s Cinderella, Gillian Lynne Theatre

 What was it that you missed the most about live performances?

-What did I miss the most.
-I think… Not so much… I mean obviously performing is what I love and what I do, but I think I missed the industry as a whole, actually.
-I think because, I think when you’re in theatre, it’s such a passion for everyone.
+Obviously performing is what I love and what I do, but I think I missed the industry as a whole, actually.
+When you’re in theatre, it’s such a passion for everyone.
 It comes from passion.
-That you normally, even… ’cause we’re really good at being unemployed.
-Like the pandemic was bearable because we’re good at managing to get through, and like we have no work, like we’re used to it.
-But I think normally we get through by seeing other shows or seeing friends being successful, or whatever.
-And just to not have anything, just to have the whole industry missing, is just… it left a huge gap in a lot of people’s lives.
+We’re really good at being unemployed; the pandemic was bearable because we’re good at managing to get through, and have no work – we’re used to it.
+But I think normally we get through by seeing other shows or seeing friends being successful and just to not have anything, just to have the whole industry missing… it left a huge gap in a lot of people’s lives.

 Georgina Onuorah, Alternate Cinderella, Andrew Lloyd Webber’s Cinderella, Gillian Lynne Theatre

 What has the journey been like for you getting back to the theatre reopening?